rwxayheee/AutoDock-Vina/docs/source/index.rst

 -------------
 Please report bugs or enhancement requests through the `Issue Tracker <https://github.com/ccsb-scripps/AutoDock-Vina/issues>`_.

 AutoDock Vina is **open source** and welcomes your contributions. `Fork the repository on GitHub <https://github.com/ccsb-scripps/AutoDock-Vina>`_ and submit a pull request.
-Participate on the `developer mailing list <http://mgldev.scripps.edu/mailman/listinfo/autodock>`_.

 .. toctree::
    :maxdepth: 2